vsajip/kscript/misc/kshell_launcher/README.md

 ## Installation

-Since not all dependencies of `sparklin` are hosted on jcenter/maven-central yet, we need to install some of its dependencies manually into our local maven repo
+Since not all dependencies of `sparklin` are hosted on maven-central yet, we need to install some of its dependencies manually into our local maven repo

 ```bash
 git clone https://github.com/khud/sparklin